 Here’s a great question I got from Shelley:

 Tomorrow is a half day planning day so I can’t wait to look at all of the websites you have for 1st grade.
 I’m wondering what recommendations can you give for ELL/ESL students?
 One of my student’s home language is Spanish and the other home language is Pashto.
 Thank you for any recommendations!

-I found three websites that share story books in lots of languages:
+I found these websites that share story books in lots of languages:

-I found this great list of Digital Storytelling websites on Dr. Helen Barrett’s wonderful site.
-These are all for ESL students:
+I found this great list of Digital Storytelling websites for ESL students:

 - Digital Storytelling: The second language writing classroom

 - Digital Storytelling for Language and Culture Learning (PDF) – National Writing Project

 - CARLA Technology Summer Institute – Digital Storytelling

 - Digital Storytelling by International Students – English as a Second Language Composition (ENG 109) (Miami U of Ohio)